 You can only file use the IRS Form 2350 if you are a U.S. Citizens and Resident Aliens Abroad Who Expect To Qualify for Special Tax Treatment or in a situation where your tax home is a foreign country throughout your period of bona fide residence or physical presence whichever applies.
 Note that the extension given to you if successful will likely be to a date 30 days after the date in which you are expected to meet either the physical presence test or the bona fide residence test.

-This is only applicable if what you are paying is the U.S Estate taxes as an executor or someone other than the executor.
+This IRS Form 4768 is only applicable if what you are paying is the U.S Estate taxes as an executor or someone other than the executor.

-This form is used by an exempt organization to request an automatic three months extension of time to file its return and also apply for an additional three months extension if the original three months extension was not enough time.
+This IRS Form 8868 is used by an exempt organization to request an automatic three months extension of time to file its return and also apply for an additional three months extension if the original three months extension was not enough time.

 Tips for Filing Tax Extension Form

-- Filing for tax extension is not necessary if you are due for a task refund.
-There will not be any penalty for filing past the April 15th deadline expect you owe money to the Internal Revenue Service.
+- Filing for a tax extension is not necessary if you are due for a task refund.
+There will not be any penalty for filing past the April 18th deadline 2022 unless you owe money to the Internal Revenue Service.
 However, it is advisable to fill your task return irrespective of this because the longer you wait to file, the longer your task return.

-- Ensure that your personal information is completely accurate when filing the IRS Form 4868.
-In addition to this, do not forget to send payment for your estimated tax liability.
-It is unfortunate that may task payers fill out the form 4868 but always forget to remit the payment with it.
+- Ensure that your personal information is completely accurate when filing IRS Form 4868.
+In addition to this, do not forget to send a payment for your estimated tax liability.
+It is unfortunate that many task payers fill out the form 4868 but always forget to remit the payment with it.

 - The first part of the IRS extension form is the identification part.
 You are required to enter your name and address in the order in which they will appear in your tax return form.
 If you want to file a joint tax return, then you have to include your spouse name.
 It is important to note that in cases where you have changed your name after the last file return, then it is advisable to report this development to the social security administration SSA before proceeding to file Form 4868.
 This will help you in avoiding delays in processing your tax extension request.